-The Bisnode customer needs to find and correctly target individuals with product offers.
+The Dun & Bradstreet customer needs to find and correctly target individuals with product offers.
 There is also a need to know more about the individuals than just the contact details to personalize offers, target them at the right time (when they are most likely interested in the offer) and in through the right channels.
 For that reason, more information than the customer has is normally needed.

 Impact on the data subject – how may processing affect people’s privacy

 Keeping records of data subjects for the mean of direct marketing does not per se mean any affect to a person’s privacy if the data is safe guarded.
 However, keeping data about a large amount of individual can always be a security issue if the information is leaked.

 The data used for direct marketing is normally of basic nature and is not involving any high impact risk.
 However, the more information collected or created the clearer the picture, hence higher risk.
 Dun & Bradstreet does not store sensitive data as specified by GDPR about the individual.